shelbyspees/speesblog/_posts/2015-03-12-computer-science-major.md

 I mean, we learn best through immersion.
 If I dive in and just try to absorb everything, I'll learn a lot in the process.

 That's why I'm so lucky at my current internship.
 I should talk to my QA lead and the QA manager about my goals while I'm working there.
-Seeing the applications of all these hazy topics to solve actual problems in real softare makes it stick a lot better.
+Seeing the applications of all these hazy topics to solve actual problems in real software makes it stick a lot better.

 But what if I sink?
 I don't want to overwhelm myself.